General Adoption Information

 House Training

-As for house training, we have no history on most of our dogs and the shelter environment is very different from a home environment.
+We have no history on most of our dogs, and the shelter environment is very different from a home environment.
 Please do not assume the dog you adopt will be trustworthy in the house-training department - even if they are adults.
-Even a previously known-to-be-house-trained dog can often have accidents when re-homed.
+Even a previously known-to-be house-trained dog can often have accidents when re-homed.
 Moving to another new place is very stressful for a dog (they don't know they're "home”; they just know things have changed—again).
-It can take them awhile to learn your routine, what you expect, how to ask to go out, etc. Plan on setting your new dog up for success with a house-training routine as though they were a puppy.
-A strict feeding schedule along with a regular routine of outside potty breaks where you go with them and reward their good behaviors and potty achievements outside is the best plan of action.
+It can take them awhile to learn your routine, your expectations, how to ask to go out, etc. Plan to set up your new dog for success with a house-training routine as though they were a puppy.
+The best plan of action is to have a strict feeding schedule with a regular routine of outside potty breaks where you go with them and reward their good behaviors and potty achievements outside.
 It is easy to relax your routine as the dog shows you they understand and is consistent in going in the appropriate place.
 Giving a new dog free run of the house too soon can invite accidents.
-Our staff can supply you with housetraining instructions and a training plan to help get you both started on the right path.
+Our staff can supply you with housetraining instructions and a plan to help get you both started on the right path.

 Adoption Fees